NZRufus/Disaster-Pipeline/README.md

  - ML Pipeline Preparation.ipynb: This is the Jupyter Notebook involved with the development process
  - data: the folder that contains the messages and categories datasets in csv format
  - app: folder that contains the run.py to initiate the web app
+ - This is all found on the Github repository https://github.com/NZRufus/Disaster-Pipeline

 ## 3.Program Execution ##